 Please note that the form changes depending on the choice of the type of the mobility and type of the project.
-For example, study mobilities and placements have different fields than teaching assignments or staff training periods.
+For example, study and placements mobilities page has different fields than the page for teaching assignments or staff training mobilities.

 Please select the type of mobility.

-Fill in all required field marked with the red asterisk.
+Fill in all required field marked with the red asterisk (*).
 Click "Save" button to save the new mobility.

-Handling of combined mobility
+Handling combined mobility

-The specific fields for combined mobility consisting of a study period followed by an integrated placement will be implemented in the Mobility Tool version 3.2.
-Until then, it should be entered as a normal SMS mobility as it was the case in the previous academic year.
-Once the version 3.2 is implemented, the concerned mobilities should be revisited and the new field “Is it a combined mobility?” should be set to “Yes”.
+If a study mobility is combined with a placement mobility, the “Combined Mobility” should be selected on the mobility details page.
+Such mobility will be counted only once as study mobility and a single report will be issued to the participant.